 The same thing happens with flights.
-It is usually cheaper if you do it as an Argentine resident (you have to have an ID).
+It is usually cheaper to do it as an Argentine resident (you must have an ID).

 At that time, the change was different, and there was no beastly inflation that there is now, but it cost me five times less than him.

 It does not seem logical to me if they want to attract tourism since the flight is quite expensive without paying more.

 *Note: prices in pesos are outdated.
 Unfortunately, due to inflation in Argentina, we cannot keep them updated, but the prices in euros or dollars may be more accurate today.

 - Must-Visit Places in Buenos Aires

 If you found this post helpful, share it on your Social Networks!